Survival Strength

 • Protein: Aim for about one gram of protein per pound of body weight each day to maintain and build muscle.
 Incorporate protein sources into every meal.

 • Carbohydrates: Your body’s main energy source.
-On training days, consume complex carbs like oats or sweet potatoes.
-On rest days, reduce your carb intake to help lean out.
+On training days, consume complex carbs like oats or sweet potatoes (About 2 grams per pound of bodyweight).
+On rest days, reduce your carb intake to some degree to help lean out and reduce sugar conversion.

 • Portable Nutrition: In a crisis, pack high-calorie, nutrient-dense foods like nuts, jerky, and dried fruit.
 Keep a stash in your go-bag and emergency kits for quick energy when needed.